Tony Succar: Musical career

 Succar already had an active musical career while still an undergraduate student.
 As a college junior, he took over as musical director of the family band, which he rebranded as Mixtura.
-Mixtura played weekly in various Florida venues but also at Calle Ocho Festival in Miami, Carnaval on the Mile in Coral Gables, and a salsa cruise with Tito Nieves.
+Mixtura played weekly in various Florida venues but also at Calle Ocho Festival in Miami, Carnaval on the Mile in Coral Gables, Florida, and a salsa cruise with Tito Nieves.

 On 21 September 2010, Succar released an album recorded at his graduate recital, a live concert featuring Mixtura at Miami's Wertheim Performing Arts Center.
 This CD/DVD contains a mix of Latin-influenced arrangements of classic Jazz numbers and original material.
 It received numerous positive reviews including Audiophile Audition and JazzChicago.

 After graduating from FIU, Succar became an artist-in-residence there in 2012, continuing to work with the school's music students on a number of projects.
 He is the youngest artist ever to hold this appointment at FIU.

 Succar has worked with a number of prominent artists in the Latin music genres.
 These include Tito Nieves, La India, Kevin Ceballo, Michael Stuart, Jon Secada, Jennifer Peña, Jean Rodríguez and Obie Bermúdez, who all collaborated with him on Unity: The Latin Tribute to Michael Jackson.

 In 2019, Succar was nominated for a Latin Grammy Award in four separate categories, winning for Best Salsa Album and as Producer of the Year.

 In 2023, Succar released Mimy & Tony, an album with his mother, Mimy Succar.
 The album features José Alberto "El Canario", La India, Haila Mompié, Cali Flow Latino, and Rafael Brito.
 Tony Succar writes about the album, which was nominated for a Grammy in 2024 for Best Tropical Latin Album: